 Office of the Dean

-A Message from the Dean of the School of Education
+A Message from the Dean of the College of Education and Human Services

-Rider University is responding to the nationwide call for transformational improvements in our schools of education.
-Engaging the “digital natives” who are growing up with 4G mobile technology, iPads, cloud computing, augmented reality and social media means that we must learn to communicate and educate in different ways.
+Rider University is responding to the nationwide call for transformational improvements in our colleges of education.
+Engaging the “digital natives” who are growing up with 1:1 learning technology, iPads, cloud computing, augmented reality and social media means that we must learn to communicate and educate in different ways.
 Our programs in teacher education, teacher and administrator leadership, and human services offer cutting-edge opportunities for high quality preparation and professional growth.

 And our students get jobs.

-Many 2014 graduates are working in schools, clinical settings and organizations, locally, regionally, nationally and internationally.
+Most 2017 graduates are working in schools, clinical settings and organizations, locally, regionally, nationally and internationally.
 Our field-based programs and strong Rider alumni network provide important contacts and mentoring opportunities that leads to employment opportunities for our graduates.
-In fact, six of our recent graduates, Emily DiPaola in 2010, Angela DiFranco in 2011, Toni Ann Mizzi in 2012, Jami Centrella and Amanda Schott in 2013, and Madhupa Das in 2014 have been named NJ Distinguished Student Teacher of the Year.
+In fact, six of our recent graduates, Emily DiPaola in 2010, Angela DiFranco in 2011, Toni Ann Mizzi in 2012, Jami Centrella and Amanda Schott in 2013, Madhupa Das in 2014, Ashley Clark in 2016, and Alexis Esposito and Garrett Gallinott in 2017 have been named NJ Distinguished Student Teacher of the Year.

 To learn “What happens to Rider graduates when they take actual teaching positions?” we developed a survey and sent it to principals throughout the region asking them to rate the performance of any and all recently hired Rider graduates in their schools.
 The results have been very encouraging.
 The average of all the responses in all the categories was “Above average for a new teacher.”
 This confirms information from ratings by student teaching cooperating teachers, supervisors, and professors of Rider students in their student-teaching semester, and it suggests that in the real, in-service world of everyday teaching, Rider graduates continue to excel.
-We are currently surveying recent graduates to ask about the effectiveness of their preparation at Rider.
+Each year we survey recent graduates to ask about the effectiveness of their preparation at Rider.

 How do we make this happen?